hevnsnt/norecognition/README.md

 ![Pattern Anomaly Type](./images/reports/1_1_pattern_anomaly_type_distribution.png)

 ### 🎯 Target Vulnerability Analysis
 **4. Target Image Vulnerability**: This report answers: "Which of our test images is the 'weakest' or most vulnerable target?"
-By tracking the total number of anomalies per image, we can identify which poses, lighting conditions, or facial structures (like Woman_Wearing_Shawl.png) are most easily confused by adversarial patterns.
+By tracking the total number of anomalies per image, it can identify which poses, lighting conditions, or facial structures (like Woman_Wearing_Shawl.png) are most easily confused by adversarial patterns.
 ![Target Image Vulnerability](./images/reports/1_2_target_vulnerability_full_history.png)

 **5. Top Specific Vulnerabilities**: This is the most granular report.
 It identifies the "golden" test cases: the exact pattern recipe (e.g., recursive_face_tile) on a specific image (e.g., Woman_Wearing_Shawl.png) that failed most often.
 This shows us which vulnerabilities are highly repeatable and are the best candidates for physical printing and real-world testing.